Samsung/Tizen.CircularUI/doc/guide/ConfirmationPopup.md

 # ConfirmationPopup
 `ConfirmationPopup` represents Tizen Wearable EFL Twobutton-popup style. `ConfirmationPopup` is usefull to select one of two options. (e.g  cancel/done, share/delete)

-*`ConfirmationPopup` is displayed seperate from any control.
+*`ConfirmationPopup` is displayed separately from any control.
 So you can't set this in XAML file.*

 ![confirmation_popup1](data/confirmation_popup1.png)

 ## Create ConfirmationPopup
-`ConfirmationPopup.Title` Property set title of popup. you can set `Content` property with Layout such as `StackLayout` or `ScrollView`.
+`ConfirmationPopup.Title` Property set the title of the popup. you can set the `Content` property with Layouts such as `StackLayout` or `ScrollView`.
 `ConfirmationPopup.FirstButton` property set left side button. `ConfirmationPopup.SecondButton`property set right side button. you can set` FirstButton` and `SecondButton` using `MenuItem`.
 You should add code at `Command` or `Clicked` event handler for controlling `MenuItem` clicked.

-_This guide's code example use WearableUIGallery's TCConfirmationPopup code at the test\WearableUIGallery\WearableUIGallery\TC\TCConfirmationPopup.xaml.cs_
+_This guide's code example uses WearableUIGallery's TCConfirmationPopup code at the test\WearableUIGallery\WearableUIGallery\TC\TCConfirmationPopup.xaml.cs_

-For more information .
+For more information.
 Please refer to [ConfirmationPopup  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.ConfirmationPopup.html)

 **C# file**
 ```cs